etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 data = encoder.fit_transform(dataset.data)
 ```

-This specialized transformer now has the ability to label encode multiple columns in a data frame, saving information about the state of the encoders.
-It would be trivial to add an `inverse_transform` method that accepts numeric data and converts it to labels, using the `inverse_transform` method of each individual `LabelEncoder` on a per-column basis.
+This specialized transformer now has the ability to encode multiple column labels in a data frame, saving information about the state of the encoders.
+It would be trivial to add an `inverse_transform` method as well that accepts numeric data and converts it to labels, using the `inverse_transform` method of each individual `LabelEncoder` on a per-column basis.

 ### Imputation